-- Fully preheat the oven when baking foods such as cookies, biscuits and breads. - Reduce oven temperature 25°F from recipe's recommended oven temperature.
-Follow the remainder of the recipe's instructions using the minimum recommended cook time. - When using 2 oven racks place racks in positions 3 and 5 for and position cookware as shown in Figure 18. - For single rack baking use rack position 4.
+- For optimum cooking results it is recommended to preheat the oven when baking foods such as cookies, biscuits and breads. - Reduce oven temperature 25°F from recipe's recommended oven temperature.
+Follow the remainder of the recipe's instructions using the minimum recommended cook time. - When using 2 oven racks place racks in positions 3 and 5 for and position cookware as shown in Figure 13. - For single rack baking use rack position 4.